mdibella-dev/LH-Archived-Post-Status/README.md

 The Archived post status, on the other hand, is meant to be a "post-published" status.
 Once a post has been set to Archived the content is either hidden entirely from non logged in viewers or removed from the front page and feed (but still available on singular pages).
 This behaviour is controlled in the settings screen.

-= Doesn't this do the same thing as the other archiving plugin in the repository? =
+* Doesn't this do the same thing as the other archiving plugin in the repository? *

 Actually it does more!
 Unlike the other plugin content archived with this plugin can still be available to non logged in visitors (depends on plugin settings) and just  removed from the front page and xml feeds (with a custom message can also be added to flag to visitors that the content is no longer up too date).
 Alternately it can be hidden entirely (to non logged in viewers).

-= Can't I just trash old content I don't want anymore? =
+*Can't I just trash old content I don't want anymore? *

 Yes, there is nothing wrong with trashing old content.
 However it will be hidden from non logged in viewers.